-Correct use of fertilizers can yield huge returns on investment

-Using 192 kg N/ha (winter wheat in Europe), it is possible to produce 9.3 tonnes of grain per hectare.
-The fertilizer cost at this application level using CAN (27% N) at EUR 165/t (654 USD/kg N) would be 192 kg x 654 USD = 126 USD/ha

-Using a wheat price of 152 USD/t, the farmer gets the following alternative revenue scenarios:

-- Optimal nitrogen level: 9.30 t grain/ha \ 152 USD = 1,414 USD/ha - No nitrogen fertilizer added: 2.07 t grain/ha \ 152 USD = 315 USD/ha

-The difference in revenues is 1,099 USD/ha resulting from an input cost of 126 USD/ha, i.e. a return on investment of 870%.
+Yield response (monetary value) to N fertilizer rate Correct use of fertilizers can yield huge returns on investment Using 192 kg N/ha (winter wheat in Europe), it is possible to produce 9.3 tonnes of grain per hectare.
+The fertilizer cost at this application level using CAN (27% N) at EUR 205/t (911 USD/kg N) would be 192 kg x 654 USD = 175 USD/ha Using a wheat price of 192 USD/t, the farmer gets the following alternative revenue scenarios: - Optimal nitrogen level: 9.30 t grain/ha 192 USD = 1,786 USD/ha - No nitrogen fertilizer added: 2.07 t grain/ha 192 USD = 397 USD/ha The difference in revenues is 1,389 USD/ha resulting from an input cost of 175 USD/ha, i.e. a return on investment of 790%.

-Fertilizer cost is less than 1/4 compared to total grain production cost

-Fertilizer costs relative to total production costs of corn has been stable over the last three years and represent around 20% in 2016F.
-For other major crops, the relative share is smaller varying from 7% for soybeans up to 13% for wheat.
+Fertilizer cost is less than 1/5 compared to total grain production cost Fertilizer costs relative to total production costs of corn has been decreasing over the last three years and represent less than 20% in 2017F.
+For other major crops, the relative share is smaller varying from 6% for soybeans up to 11% for wheat.

-Yield differences

-There are large regional yield variations.
+Yield differences There are large regional yield variations.
 These variations reflect among other things differences in agricultural practices including fertilization intensity as shown on the previous page.

-Weather and differences in soil quality imply that not all regions can achieve the same yields.
-However, the large differences observed today clearly indicate that by using the right techniques, including a correct fertilization, yields and grain production can be increased significantly.
+Weather and differences in soil quality mean that not all regions can achieve the same yields.
+However, the large differences observed clearly indicate that by using the right techniques, including a correct fertilization, yields and grain production can be increased significantly.